-The Children's Museum has a bevy of cool-themed activities planned for each day of camp, from exploring the Festival of Lights, to learning about nocturnal creatures, to winter games like "sledding" and "snowman-building", indoors, of course.
-Sibling and 5-day discounts available.
+The Children's Museum has a bevy of cool-themed activities planned for each day camp.
+Inquire about sibling and 5-day discounts available.

 Seattle Gymnastics Academy Winter Camp

 Seattle Gymnastics promises campers plenty of action with games, tumbling, the ever-popular foam pit and more.
 Parents can look forward to plenty of energy expended.
-No prior gymnastics experience is needed ; ages 3–5 may register for half-day only and must be self-sufficient in the bathroom.
-The Columbia City Gym also offers a Dec.
-20 Sunday camp from 10 a.m.–4:30 p.m.
+No prior gymnastics experience is needed; ages 3–5 may register for half-day only and must be self-sufficient in the bathroom.

 Woodland Park Zoo